Bathmat/forknote-node-proxy/README.md

 ## Important note!

-During testing, each pool need to have ``"default": true` in config.json to allow each version of util to work correctly.
+During testing, each pool needed to have `"default": true` in config.json to allow each version of util to work correctly.

 ## Setup Instructions